For Remote Workers

 Do I need to live in Paraguay as a digital nomad?

 No. Paraguay has no minimum stay requirement.
-You just need to visit once every 3 years to maintain your residency status.
+To maintain residency, visit once every 12 months (temporary) or once every 36 months (permanent).
 Many digital nomads never actually live there full-time.

 Will my remote work income be taxed?